theogbrand/pytorch-prep/Question_Spotting.md

 - Botched implementation of above, fix it.

 # Challenging (Medium to hard difficulty):
-- Implement LoRA in a Linear Layer (TensorGym)
+- Implement LoRA in a Linear Layer (TensorGym) - Hard
+- Int8 Quantized MatMul in PyTorch (LeetGPU) - Hard